 Magnesium in the periodic table

-It has 3s2 electronic configuration over a noble gas core.
-This electronic configuration of the magnesium metal leads to its inclusion in Group-2 (IIA) with the alkaline earth family of the periodic table.
+It has a 3s2 electronic configuration over a noble gas core.
+This electronic configuration of the magnesium metal leads to its inclusion in group-2 (IIA) with the alkaline earth family of the periodic table.
 Commonly, it losses two s2 electrons to show +2 oxidation number or state.

 Atomic structure of magnesium

-The atomic number of magnesium = 12 and mass number = 24.
+The atomic number of magnesium is 12 and the mass number is 24.
 Therefore, it contains 12 electrons, 12 protons, and 12 neutrons inside the nucleus.
-The distribution of these subatomic particles are given below the picture,
+The distribution of these subatomic particles is given below the picture,

 Where is magnesium found?

 Magnesium is a highly abundant metal that is found in about 2.1 percent of the earth’s crust.
 It occurs principally as sedimentary rocks like dolomite (MgCO3 + CaCO3) and other evaporated forms like carnalite (KCl, MgCl2, 6H2O).

 A huge quantity of magnesium (0.13 percent) is found in sea water.
 The majority supply of metal now comes from the sea water.
 A large amount of metal is found in the mantle of the earth (olivine).

 Magnesium in human body

 Magnesium is the eleventh most abundant element by mass in the human body which controls the biological reactions of different types of enzymes.